michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 Below we can see that the cancellation rates must be increased to meet feasible sample size limits, but otherwise our minimum detectible effects are achievable.
 - At least 940K users are needed, which is 4.4% of Lyft's 2023 active user count.
 This is well within our sample size ratio considerations.
 - At least 53M ride requests are needed.
-If we use 4.4% of Lyft's users for the study, and receive an average of 3.13M shared user rides per two week period, with a 70% screen-to-ride conversion rate, we can expect 197K ride requests for the study.
+If we use 4.4% of Lyft's users for the study, and receive an average of 3.13M shared user rides per two-week period, with a 70% screen-to-ride conversion rate, we can expect 197K ride requests for the study.
 Thus, the minimum effect size would need to be drastically increased to 0.27%.
-- At least 1.2K ratings are needed, which would mean receiving a single rating from at least 0.0013% of our 940K experimental users within the two week experiment period, which is a reasonable expectation.
+- At least 1.2K ratings are needed, which would mean receiving a single rating from at least 0.0013% of our 940K experimental users within the two-week experiment period, which is a reasonable expectation.

 <br>